statisticalbiotechnology/quandenser-pipeline/log/logbook.md

 However, for larger mzML files, the RAM problem could be very problematic.
 Perhaps I could do a performance analysis where I run quandenser with mzML of difference size (resized used MSconvert) by changing the scan time, thus being able to create a RAM usage graph.

+### 15:45
+Currently waiting for the calculations to finish in uppmax + locally.
+Working on the project plan report which is supposed to be handed in on friday.

+### 16:20
+The local calculations have finished.
+I'm pleased with the results:

+The real memory of the calculations peak at 15.5 Gb.
+I monitored the RAM during processing and it never reached above 24 GB.
+Perhaps the new fixed pipeline made it work somehow?

+The results are fine now and comparable to the "native" run without the container.

+This means that IF the process works on uppmax (we will see soon), the pipeline is pretty much "ready to go".